-#What if….we really decide to look for the only real ecological balance?
+#What if….we really decide to look for a fair and balanced human impact on the planet?

 Written by S.Maida

 Often who is engaged to find out a way to fix the problems related to the overexploitation of the planet, start to think bottom-top looking for smart solutions which can lead to a new global ecological balance .
 This behaviour is certainly positive and it can surely drive to positive trends… Anyway what about the top-bottom question: “Are governments, politics and institutions committed in pursuing a global strategy involving every country on the planet, having the purpose to get a real equilibrium to make really sustainable our lives?”

 I’m afraid the answer is no. Every country perhaps has own strategies (I’m not sure all of them).
 In the best hypotesis shared within restricted groups of states (like UE f.i), but not supported by strong policies to reach the goals.
 The UN 2030 Agenda is a fantastic guideline for everybody at planetary level, but unfortunately too many people don’t know it yet; moreover many governments are still stucked in the culture of the pure profit, and so they are still going in opposite directions.
 Honestly , very likely we are taking the big risk to not delivery the expected result by SDG’s, more or less as happened with the MDG’s in 2015! …but now time is much less!

 This piece of paper is part of a study running in Maidatelier.
 The purpose is inspiring stakeholders to design possible routes based on clear figures, to control the human impact on the planet in order to achieve the “equilibrium” (EQidx equal or below 1).
 The study can help governments to set goals, but overall it can help everyone to be aware on the entity of challenges expecting the humanity in the next future.

 Source: Global Footprint Network, www.footprintnetwork.org